-While leaks in the rubber seals around the car can cause rusting, another area of concern is places where the paint coat has been damaged.
+Moisture and exposed metal almost always lead to rust.
+While leaks in the rubber seals around the car can be on source of rust, another area of concern is places where the paint coat has been damaged.
 Exposed metal is more prone to rusting and it’s best to get these areas repaired at the earliest, as rusting can make the problem worse than it was.

 Also, make sure to keep the underside of your car clean, as well as clear of the road grime and dirt; these are what lead to chassis corrosion.
 A coat of polish after a wash is highly recommended, as it not only makes your car look shiny new but also forms a protective layer on the body.